crispab/crisp-dna/_docs/conflict-handling.md

 *... if the conflict didn't get solved:*

-**Step 3:** Moose-head meeting at Crisp ASAP with the involved parties.
+**Step 3:** Moose-head meeting at Product Space ASAP with the involved parties.

 Gravel?
 Moose head?
 Huh?
 ------------------------